 Your body temperature actually drops overnight.
 Experts believe that 16-18 degrees Celsius is the ideal temperature for sleeping in.

 This could mean turning the thermostat down overnight.
 You could open the window if it’s safe to do so.
 This will give you plenty of air & prevent stuffiness.
 If the room feels cold - a cosy pair of pyjamas, bed socks and a hot water bottle will help you feel warm when you climb into bed.

-Noise may more likely affect you, if you live on a busy road.
-It can disrupt your sleep.
+Noise can also disrupt your sleep, especially if you live on a busy road.
 Investing in double glazing can help to reduce this.
-But if you want to have the windows open, you might find ear plugs help to drown out street noise.
+If you want to have the windows open, you might find ear plugs help to drown out street noise.

 Be aware of any background humming created by appliances and gadgets in your house, e.g. the dishwasher.
 Closing doors or switching some devices off overnight may help.

 Your body temperature overnight is not only determined by the ambient room temperature.
 The thickness of your duvet also plays a part.
 It’s best to alternate between a lower-tog summer duvet and a higher-tog winter one.
 So that you’re not overheating in summer or feeling too cold in winter.

 It’s not only your choice of duvet you need to consider.
 You’ll also want to make sure your pillows are of the right height and firmness for a comfortable sleep.

 Your mattress also has a major impact on your comfort levels and thereby the quality of your sleep.
 Everyone has their own preferences when it comes to mattress firmness.
 The important thing is that you’re not sleeping on an old, sagging mattress.
 It can put pressure on your shoulders and hips.
 Your back needs the right support, and your mattress needs to be adequate for your weight and build.